Are Whole Life Insurance Polices Worth The Cost?

 What is Whole Life Insurance & How It Works?

-When you pass away, any loan you borrowed from the cash value (including interest) will be deducted from the death benefit, and the remaining amount will be paid to your beneficiary.
+When you pass away, any loan you borrowed from the cash value (including interest) will be deducted from the death benefit, and the remaining amount will be paid to your beneficiaries.

-Since, Whole life policies offer both cash value growth and a death benefit, so their premiums are generally higher than those of term life insurance policies.
+Since whole life policies offer both cash value growth and a death benefit, their premiums are generally higher than those of term life insurance policies.

-This all may seem overwhelming, but trust that if you understand what it is and how it works, you will become more confident in your decision.
+Buying a policy may seem overwhelming, but trust that once you’ve understood what it is and how it works, you will become more confident in your decision.

 Key Terms You Need To Know

-To fully understand whole life insurance, it's helpful to be familiar with some key terms
+To fully understand whole life insurance, it's helpful to be familiar with the following terms.

 1) Surrender

-When you cancel your whole life insurance policy, it’s known as surrender.
+When you cancel your policy, it’s known as surrender.

 2) Paid-Up Additions (PUAs):